INDIGENOUS RELATIONS

 We support Indigenous inclusion through employment and procurement strategies, opportunities for training and capacity building.

 Supporting education is a cornerstone of our Indigenous strategy that provides long-term benefits for the community.
-Ovintiv is proud to continue providing bursaries as well as books and supplies for Indigenous students enrolled in post-secondary education in Canada and the United States.
+Ovintiv is proud to continue providing bursaries as well as books and supplies for Indigenous students enrolled in post-secondary education in the U.S. and Canada.
+We also work closely with Indigenous and Tribal leaders to identify education programs that help build strong and healthy communities.

-These scholarships reflect a total annual commitment of $66,000.
+Ovintiv’s support for Indigenous learning in Canada has been established for several years and reflects a total annual commitment of C$66,000 over four educational institutions, including the University of Alberta, UBC Sauder School of Business, Northwestern Polytechnic and Northern Lights College.
 Our scholarships are open to students who are Indigenous (First Nations, Métis and Inuit) to Canada, with a preference given to local students.